 The pileup correction is the most difficult to implement.
-It is an offdiagonal effect in that it redistributes counts to different energies, but, unlike Compton scattering, its effect is also non-linear: the contribution of 100 keV photons to the piled-up spectrum depends not only on the number of 100 keV photons coming in, but also on the shape of the rest of the spectrum as well.
+It is an off-diagonal effect in that it redistributes counts to different energies, but, unlike Compton scattering, its effect is also non-linear: the contribution of 100 keV photons to the piled-up spectrum depends not only on the number of 100 keV photons coming in, but also on the shape of the rest of the spectrum as well.
 For this reason it cannot be made part of the response matrix.
 A full, correct treatment of pileup requires it to be treated as a separate stage of forward folding, occurring after the model spectrum has been folded through the response matrix.
 The (real) background must be added to the forward-folded model flux before pileup is simulated.
+Furthermore, since the deadtime and degree of pileup will vary rapidly as the grids modulate a bright flare, working with the average count rate to estimate pileup is only an approximation.
+For imaging in particular, future livetime and pileup corrections will have to be fully time-dependent down to the millisecond scale.

-This is still far in the future for the RHESSI analysis software, but in the meantime we are implementing an approximate pileup correction that can be applied early in the analysis flow (see Figure 10) without the need of a spectral model.
-Figure 13 shows the effect of that pileup correction on a spectrum taken with the thin shutter in and 12.4% deadtime.
+These refinements are still far in the future for the RHESSI analysis software, but in the meantime we are implementing an approximate pileup correction that can be applied early in the analysis flow (see Figure 10) without the need of a spectral model.
+Figure 13 shows the effect of that pileup correction on a spectrum taken with the thin shutter in and an average of 12.4% deadtime.
 As we noted above, under the current flight software version the thick shutter would normally be brought in to cut down on pileup at 10% deadtime.